olawills/olawills-dart-generator/README.md

 ## Dart Clean Arch Generator

-A dart package to generate Clean Architecture boilerplate
+A Dart package to generate Clean Architecture boilerplate with different design pattern for Bloc state management such as clean arch and mvc

 ## Table of Contents